Winter Lawn Fertilizer: Tips On Keeping Your Grass Thrives

 When should I put winter fertilizer on my lawn?

-The best time to add winter fertilizer to your lawn is in early fall, between October and November.
-However, the further North you live, the earlier you should apply winter lawn fertilizer to your grass.
-During this time, the grass will stop growing, but the roots below are still actively developing.
+The best time to apply winter fertilizer to your lawn is in early fall, typically between October and November.
+If you live in northern areas, you should apply it earlier.

 Is winter lawn fertilizer necessary?